fletchgraham/fletch_cli/README.md

 - Clone this repo.
 - cd into the root.
 - run `pip install . `
-- run `fletch_cli` with as many arguments as you like.
+- run `fletch_cli` to see some documentation.
-- watch the examples it runs through.
+- try running `fletch_cli` + `name` or `argue` or `task` as sub-commands to see some examples.
-- change and add files to turn this starter into any useful cli!
+- main.py and commands.py as you wish to turn this into your own useful cli!